phphd/exceptional-matcher/README.md

 Since the library is capable of processing composite exceptions (with unwrappers for Amp and Messenger exceptions), all of our thrown exceptions will be processed, and the user will get the complete stack of validation errors at hand.

-### Violation formatters
+### Violation Formatters 🎨

-There are two built-in violation formatters that you can use - `DefaultExceptionViolationFormatter` and `ViolationListExceptionFormatter`.
-If needed, you can create your own custom violation formatter as described below.
+There are two main built-in violation formatters you can use: `DefaultExceptionViolationFormatter` and `ViolationListExceptionFormatter`.

+If needed, create a custom violation formatter as described below.

 #### Default